-Section 27-244(b)(2)(A) of the Zoning Ordinance provides examples of documents that should be presented to demonstrate that the use has not ceased operation for more than 180 days from the time the use became nonconforming (June 1, 2010) and the date when the application was submitted (November 9, 2010).
+Section 27-244(b)(2)(A) of the Zoning Ordinance provides examples of documents that should be presented to demonstrate that the use has not ceased operation for more than 180 days from the time the use became nonconforming (June 1, 2010) and the date when the application was submitted

+(November 9, 2010).
 These documents include tax records, business records, public utility bills, and sworn affidavits.
-The receipts and purchase orders do not clearly indicate that the use was open for business during the nonconforming period.
-The affidavits are contradictory.
-One affidavit mentions a beauty shop, while a later affidavit mentions a store.
-The lack of tax records or utility bills is particularly puzzling.
-Perhaps additional testimony from the applicant to the Planning Board will be more persuasive.
-However, based on the evidence submitted, staff believes the subject application should be recommended for DENIAL.
+During the March 21, 2013 and April 18, 2013 Planning Board hearings the applicant's attorney was able to demonstrate the continuous use and operation as a variety/retail store in the subject property via the explanation of the previously submitted cash register receipts dated May 30, 2010 through March 3, 2011.
+The property owner provided testimony which explained that he continued a variety/retail use at the subject property prior to and during the time the property became non-conforming on June 1, 2010, while he sought a tenant to operate the property with a variety/retail store use.